wp-plugins/updraftplus/readme.txt

 * TWEAK: Suppress a spurious 'insufficient visitors' warning for some sites with long-running backups
 * TWEAK: Prevent spurious message about unexpected SQL if restoring a backup with very large tables produced by mysqldump
 * TWEAK: Catch some more untranslated strings
-* TRANSLATION: Updated German translation
+* TRANSLATIONS: New Russian translation; updated German and Polish translations

 = 1.7.35 - 2013/10/26 =